mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/navigation.rst

 You can arrange the dockers in almost any permutation and combination according to the needs of your workflow, and then save these arrangements as Workspaces.

-Dockers can be prevented from docking by pressing :kbd:`Ctrl` before starting to drag the docker.
+Dockers can be prevented from docking by pressing the :kbd:`Ctrl` key before starting to drag the docker.

 Sliders
 -------